drmikeuk/tips/pages/githubpages.md

 Set up your custom domain with your DNS provider

 * See [Githubs documentation](https://help.github.com/articles/quick-start-setting-up-a-custom-domain/)
-* eg setup a CNAME for blog.mydomain.com that points to yourusername.github.io
+* eg for subdomains setup a CNAME for projectname.mydomain.com that points to yourusername.github.io
+* eg for apex domains (eg mydomain.com) setup an A record to point to githubs servers (may take 24-48hrs to take effect)